The Negative Effects of Stress and Isolation

 With constant isolation, our mind can begin to play tricks on us.
 Our feelings turn into a catalyst of torture and, with such hardship, our behavior can transform completely.
 With altered behavior, the common trend is that people seem to lean toward self-destructive actions that contribute to the negative spiral.

 In addition to the distress isolation causes, unchecked stress can lead to health problems.
 Our bodies respond to stress by releasing stress hormones, which help in short-term situations—this is the fight, flight or flee response that helps us react when our lives are in danger.
 For example: we see a tiger, we run, thus prolonging our life.
 However, the stress response is designed only for short-term situations like this.
-After the tiger has moved on, the stress disappears.
+After the trigger has moved on, the stress disappears.

 In the case of long-term stress, the consistent presence of stress hormones in the body slowly eats at the body and mind like an acid.
 The constant heightened responses can cause extreme stress, panic attacks, and can generally make a person feel like the world is a hostile and lonely place.